dryewo/buergeramt-sniper/README.md

 - Install [Leiningen](http://leiningen.org/) to be able to use Clojure.
 - Clone the repo.

-It is also highly recommended to use [Tor](https://www.torproject.org/docs/documentation.html.en) for IP address cycling, because otherwise there is a chance of being banned for too much requests (HTTP 429).
+It is also highly recommended to use [Tor](https://www.torproject.org/docs/documentation.html.en) for IP address cycling, because otherwise there is a chance of being banned for too many requests (HTTP 429).

     $ brew install tor